 Restaurant crises don't stay local.
-A food safety incident at a single location flows into Reddit, Yelp, Google Reviews, regional news, X, and TikTok, and from there into AI engine retrieval, where the restaurant gets described to every future researcher for years.
-Chipotle's E. coli sequence of 2015–2016 still shapes how the engines describe the brand in 2026.
-That's the durability problem operators now manage.
+A food safety incident at a single location flows into Yelp, Google Reviews, regional news, Twitter, TikTok, and the Reddit threads where regulars and ex-staff post.
+From there it goes national.
+Chipotle's E. coli sequence of 2015–2016 still shapes how the brand is described and discussed years later.
+That's the durability problem operators manage.

-Restaurant crisis communications in 2026 isn't about putting out the fire; it's about controlling what the engines say after the fire is out.
+Restaurant crisis communications isn't about putting out the fire.
+It's about controlling the narrative the operator carries after the fire is out.

 The Crisis Categories That Actually Hit Restaurants

 Food safety — foodborne illness, contamination, inspection failure.
-The Chipotle, Jack in the Box, Sweetgreen, and Boar's Head playbooks all sit here.
+The Chipotle, Jack in the Box, and Sweetgreen playbooks all sit here.

 Employee incident — viral customer altercation, manager misconduct, allegations of discrimination or harassment.